cnerg/cnerg.github.com/source/jobs/ra-2016-imaging-cvt.rst

   create fake images.
 Program will be flexible/extensible for additional features in the future.

-To be considered for an hourly Research Assistant position (50% plus tuition remission), please send a letter of interest, resume, and unofficial transcript to wilsonp _at_ engr.wisc.edu.
-For further questions please contact either wilsonp _at_ engr.wisc.edu or mbmcgarry _at_ wisc.edu.
+To be considered for a Research Assistant position (50% plus tuition remission), please send a letter of interest, resume, and unofficial transcript to  cnerg-cvt _at_ lists.wisc.edu